-Shoulder joint trauma.
-A broken bone, dislocation (when the humeral head pops out of its socket), or other serious injury or surgery can cause damage to the shoulder joint that eventually leads to shoulder osteoarthritis.
-Symptoms may not appear until many years after the trauma.
+- Shoulder joint injury.
+A broken bone, dislocation (when the humeral head pops out of its socket), or other serious trauma or surgery can cause damage to the shoulder joint.
+The damage can eventually lead to shoulder osteoarthritis.
+Symptoms may not appear until years after the trauma.

-Advanced Age.
-Shoulder arthritis most commonly affects people over the age of 50.2 The prevalence of symptomatic osteoarthritis increases with age because, over time, the shoulder joints experience wear and tear and cartilage thins and becomes less flexible.
+- Advanced age.
+Shoulder arthritis most commonly affects people over the age of 50.4 The prevalence of symptomatic osteoarthritis increases with age because, over time, the shoulder joints experience wear and tear that can cause cartilage to thin and becomes less flexible.

 In This Article:

-While the above risks factors predispose certain individuals to shoulder osteoarthritis, they are not causative: people without the above risk factors may develop the condition and people with all of the above characteristics may never develop it.
+It is possible for a person without any of the above risk factors to develop the shoulder arthritis.
+Likewise, a person with all of the above characteristics may never develop it.